Create Your First App

 The best way to understand how a Headless CMS operates is to create a simple application and deploy it.
 This tutorial uses Faust.js, WPEngine's open-source headless framework, and Next.js to create a simple application.

-- Make a WordPress site.
+Make a WordPress site.
+Your WordPress site is separate from the site created when you create your app.
 You should have a site and an Atlas account through WPEngine in the User Portal.
 Navigate to the site environment you want to use for your backend, and click the WP Admin link at the top of the page.
-This will log you into WP Admin, where the setup for the framework plugin and WPGraphQL occurs.
+All connections to your app occurs here.

 Install our Next.js Getting Started example using the following command:

 npx create-next-app \-e https://github.com/wpengine/faustjs/tree/main \--example-path examples/next/getting-started \--use-npm \my-app

 After app creation, change into your app directory:

 npx create-next-app `-e https://github.com/wpengine/faustjs/tree/main `--example-path examples/next/getting-started `--use-npm `my-app && cd my-app

 You can now visit http://localhost:3000 to see the example site!

 Currently, the posts and pages you see are coming from our WordPress site at https://headlessfw.wpengine.com.
 In the next step, we'll show you how to hook up your own WordPress site.